desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Parental Agents to perform scans of the Signaling Zone, either by allowing zone transfers or by permitting zone walks via NSEC, so that bulk processing remains efficient.

+### Parental Agent

+It is RECOMMENDED to perform queries within Signaling Domains ((#bootstrapping)) with an (initially) cold resolver cache as to retrieve the most current information regardless of TTL.
+(When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between.)

+[It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
+On the other hand, perhaps it is better to RECOMMEND low TTLs instead?]

 # Implementation Status